BRDM-2: Construction

 The BRDM-2 has a crew of four: a driver, a co-driver, a commander, and a gunner.
 It has two pairs of chain-driven belly wheels lowered by the driver, which allow trench crossing just like its predecessor, and a centralized tire pressure regulation system, which can be used to adjust the tire pressure of all four tires or individual tires while the vehicle is in motion to suit to the ground conditions.

 Externally, it differs from the BRDM-1 by having a larger, box-like hull.
-It retains the boat-like bow of the BRDM-1.
-However, the crew compartment is now further forward and the new GAZ-41 gasoline V8 engine is in the rear.
+It retains the boat-like bow of the BRDM-1, alongside its chassis, which in turn is derived from the BTR-40, being based on the chassis of the GAZ-63 from the 1940s and 1960s.
+However, the crew compartment is now further forward and the new GAZ-41 gasoline V8 engine (which is derived from the one used in the GAZ-13 Chaika limousine) is in the rear.
 Thanks to this, the engine is much better protected from enemy fire.
 The engine compartment is also separated from the crew compartment by an armoured barrier.

 The driver's and commander's stations are in the front of the vehicle, with the driver positioned on the left and commander on the right.
 Both of them sit behind a bulletproof windscreen, which provides them with their primary view of the battlefield.
 When in combat, the windscreen can be additionally protected by twin armoured shutters.
 When the shutters are in their opened position, they protect the driver and commander from being blinded by the sunlight and ensure that the windscreen won't be blurred by rain or snow.
 The commander and driver have periscopes allowing both of them a more detailed view of the surrounding terrain.
-The commander has six TNP-A periscopes (five in the front and one on the side of the vehicle), a TPKU-2B day sight and a TKN-1 night sight(night-vision device).
+The commander has six TNP-A periscopes (five in the front and one on the side of the vehicle), a TPKU-2B day sight and a TKN-1 night sight (night-vision device).
 The driver has four TNP-A periscopes (all in the front), one of which can be replaced by a TWN-2B night-vision device.
 The gunner is in the turret during combat, but when traveling he is seated inside the hull.